 Not all vaginal births will end in a perineal tear or episiotomy, and it’s important to do what you can in the lead up to birth to help prevent this from occurring.
-To find out how to best prepare for your childbirth click here.
+Read how to best prepare for childbirth here.

-How to Care for Your Perineal Tear or Episiotomy:
+How to Care for a Perineal Tear or Episiotomy:

 Often there is so much going on during the birth of your baby, combined with a lack of education around the topic, that women don’t know to ask the details of their birth.
 So make sure you find out: